khval/chipset.library/README.md

  **Advantages**

-        You can easily switch between softchip and realchip, using compiler flags, taking advantage of debug features.
+       * You can easily switch between softchip and realchip, using compiler flags, taking advantage of debug features.

+       * The API can enable 68k software to used enhanced versions of chipset on Zorro or Trapdoor expansion.

  **Disadvantages**